 Your next step is to customize your website.
 There are a few things you should do first:

-- as of May 25, 2018, you now have to be GDPR Compliant if your site will be seen by anyone in the UK.
-Please read this post by the co-founder of Wealthy Affiliate, Kyle.
+- As of May 25, 2018, you now have to be GDPR Compliant if your site will be seen by anyone in the UK.

-- turning on your SSL Certificate if not already done for you.
+- Turn on your SSL Certificate if not already done for you.

 Again, most legitimate hosting platforms should have easy to follow directions to walk you through all these steps.

-For a detailed explanation on how Wealthy Affiliate walks you through all this, using both text and video, here are the links to step’s 4 through 8.
+For a detailed explanation on how Wealthy Affiliate walks you through all this, using both text and video, here are the links: